-Seattle Children’s doctors and researchers are leading efforts to better treat leukemia by boosting the immune system with immunotherapy.
+Seattle Children’s doctors and researchers are leading efforts to better treat leukemia in children and young adults by boosting the immune system with immunotherapy.

 Doctors hope that when this new therapy is fully tested:

 - It will work quickly, so pediatric leukemia treatment takes weeks, not years.

 - It will have milder side effects than other treatments, like chemotherapy.